San Franciscans for Social Housing

 Why this matters

-In 2020, San Francisco voters passed Prop I, a transfer tax on properties worth over $10 million, with clear support from the Board of Supervisors to fund a municipal social housing program.
+In 2020, San Francisco voters passed Prop I, a transfer tax on properties worth over $10 million, with clear support from the Board of Supervisors to fund an innovative municipal social housing program.

 Prop I has raised hundreds of millions of dollars since it was passed, but Mayor Breed and now Mayor Lurie have been depositing the revenue into the general fund.